Home / Life Insurance / Articles / Understanding Adverse Selection

 What Is Adverse Selection?

 Adverse selection occurs when high-risk individuals are more likely to seek insurance than low-risk individuals.
 This happens because they better understand their own risk.
-In such cases, insurance companies might lack the complete picture of the applicant's health or risk profile, which in turn leads to an imbalance in the risk pool.
-For example, someone may conceal their health condition while buying life insurance in order to benefit from the policy.
+In such cases, insurance companies might lack a complete picture of the applicant's health or risk profile, which can, in turn, lead to an imbalance in the risk pool.
+For example, someone may conceal their health condition when buying life insurance to benefit from the policy.

 If too many high-risk clients are covered under general rates, adverse selection can actually dry out an insurance provider’s financial resources.
-In attempting to deal with this problem, medical underwriting, risk assessments, or premium loadings are applied so as to evaluate individual risk better.
-In such cases, it becomes less likely that the insurer will be in a losing position because of risks about which they were not informed or had underestimated.
+To address this issue, insurers use medical underwriting and risk assessments.
+Additional costs may also be applied to reflect individual risk levels.
+In such cases, it becomes less likely that the insurer will be in a losing position because of risks they were not informed about or underestimated.

 Key Takeaways

-• Adverse selection is when buyers or sellers have some form of information that the other does not, regarding an aspect of a product’s quality.
+• Adverse selection occurs when buyers or sellers have information that the other party lacks about a product’s quality.

-• Used car markets and insurance markets are common cases of adverse selection.
+• Used car and insurance markets are common examples of adverse selection.

 How Does Adverse Selection Work?